benphelps/homepage-docs/src/pages/en/more/development.md

 Open [http://localhost:3000](http://localhost:3000) to start.

-This is a [Next.js](https://nextjs.org/) application, see their doucmentation for more information.
+This is a [Next.js](https://nextjs.org/) application, see their documentation for more information.

 ## Code Linting